ffaisal93/DialectBench.io/pages/home.md

 ### Bibtex

 ```
-@article{dialectbench,
+@misc{faisal2024dialectbench,
-	title={ DialectBench: An NLP Benchmark for Dialects, Varieties, and Closely-Related Languages},
+      title={DIALECTBENCH: A NLP Benchmark for Dialects, Varieties, and Closely-Related Languages},
       author={Fahim Faisal and Orevaoghene Ahia and Aarohi Srivastava and Kabir Ahuja and David Chiang and Yulia Tsvetkov and Antonios Anastasopoulos},
       year={2024},
+      eprint={2403.11009},
+      archivePrefix={arXiv},
+      primaryClass={cs.CL}
 }
 ```